 In this study, we aimed to determine how, or rather which aspects of temperature and wave parameters influence the morphology of E. maxima in shallow water.
 Sporophytes of E. maxima were collected in the central parts of its geographical range, at sites with variable temperature and wave exposure regimes.
 Previous studies have shown that temperature is a driver of the geographic distribution of most marine organisms, including kelp (Bolton 2010).
 However, there is a strong consensus among biologists, that wave action is responsible for the morphological variation found within kelps (Gerard and Mann 1979, Molloy and Bolton 1996, Hurd 2000, Wernberg and Thomsen 2005).
 Our results show that wave parameters are the most influential aspects of morphological variation within E. maxima, especially parameters around the mean of annual wave direction, annual wave height, and annual wave period.
 Annual maximum wind direction and the mean and maximum wave direction in April were also important in influencing the morphology of E. maxima in shallow water.

 Although temperature is the determining factor of the distribution of kelp (Bolton 2010), temperature parameters had no influence whatsoever on the morphology of E. maxima.
 Temperature shows more variation at sites in False Bay, especially during summer when temperatures can reach highs of 24oC.
 Maximum temperatures during summer coincides with the peak of the upwelling season (Velimirov et al., 1997) bringing nutrients to the surface.
 South easterly winds are stronger during summer months, blowing the warm Agulhas current waters into the bay.
 This occurrence has a strong effect on the intensity of wave action and wave height within False Bay.
 West coast sites experience fairly constant temperatures throughout the year.
 The unique topography of Cape point shelters the west coast sites from this strong prevailing wind during summer Minimum temperatures were recorded between the winter months of June and September, when the first south-easterly wind of the season occurs, blowing the coastal waters offshore (Velimirov et al., 1997).
 Unseasonal upwelling occurs during this time, when the south-easter blows for short periods of time (Velimirov et al., 1997).
 After thorough analysis between kelps in exposed and sheltered sites, Fowler-Walker, Wernberg and Connell (2006) determined that morphological variation is a plastic trait, which kelps have developed in response to their local environment.
 When comparing morphological variables among sites, it is evident that there are clear patterns distinguishing False Bay sites, to those along the West Coast.
 Primary blade length and stipe length are two variables where these patterns are clearly visible (Figure 3).
 Sites in the False Bay region generally have shorter primary blades and, longer stipe lengths.
 This could be in response to environmental conditions, as False Bay is more exposed to the prevailing south easterly winds, resulting in more extreme wave action.
-Increased stipe lengths is thought to be a morphological response to light limitation due to crowding in kelp beds (Hymanson et al., 1990, Holbrook et al., 1991, Sjøtun and Fredriksen 1995).
+Increased stipe lengths are thought to be a morphological response to light limitation due to crowding in kelp beds (Hymanson et al., 1990, Holbrook et al., 1991, Sjøtun and Fredriksen 1995).
 Longer stipe lengths, also allow kelp to be more flexible and adopt a “go with the flow” style of living, reducing the effects of wind-driven water motion (Gaylord and Denny 1997).
 It is however less beneficial in shallower waters and areas experiencing large wave heights (Gaylord and Denny 1997).